Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 - The Taxi Zones Map files contain a map of New York City with divisions for the 265 locations that can be used to create custom map visuals in Power BI (TopoJSON) or
 Tableau (Shapefile).

 The 2 key tables that contains the taxi trips data are the 2017_taxi_trips.csv and 2018_taxi_trips.csv.
 Both contains same number columns and column names.
+With both table sizes over 200mb, it was too large to upload to github.

 Below is a table that displays the data_dictionary which explians the column headers in the taxi trips data 2017 and 2018, and also displays and explains the taxi_zones and the 454_calender columns for a better understanding of this dataset: